cino/cino.github.io/content/2025/03-14-using-vpc-endpoints/index.md

 As these are free there should be no reason why you are not using them if you have a private subnet and need to access S3 or DynamoDB.

 ### Interface Endpoints
 Interface Endpoints are used to connect to other AWS services like SNS, SQS, and [others](https://docs.aws.amazon.com/vpc/latest/privatelink/aws-services-privatelink-support.html).
-These endpoints are used to connect to

 Good to know about Interface Endpoints:
 - Charged per hour (~8.03 USD per month in eu-west-1, based on 1 AZ, meaning if you use more than one AZ the cost will be higher)